platformatic/platformatic/docs/cli.md

 The `inject` command sends a request to the runtime service and prints the response to the standard output.
-If the `--service` option is not specified the request is sent to the runtime entrypoint.
+If the `--service` option is not specified the request is sent to the runtime entry point.

 The `inject` command uses the Platformatic Runtime Management API.
 To enable it set the `managementApi` option to `true` in the runtime configuration file.